1st Ocean Observers Workshop – 2017

 It was held in Océanopolis Aquarium, in Brest, France, on 13-14 June 2017.

-- engage “new” schools, educators and private associations in ocean observing outreach activities;
+• engage more schools, educators and private associations in ocean observing outreach activities;

-- give scientists (researchers and PhD students tools and suggestions to share and make their results understandable by large public;
+• provide scientists (researchers and PhD students) with tools and suggestions to share their results with the general public;